juliasungg/DH-150-Project/assignment 5/Script.md

 3. Design Search background

 So can you tell me about how you got into Korean culture/entertainment?

 What are the main reasons for using this website?

 How often do you check into Korean entertainment?

 How often do you log on to the internet to engage in the community?

 What are some of the main reasons you go online?

 4. User's own searches (35 minutes)

-kimming through the main page for the latest updates.
+Skim through the main page for the latest updates.

-Searching up a specific article about Parasite's nomination at the award ceremony.
+Search up a specific article about Parasite's nomination at the award ceremony.

 How do you decide what search keywords to use? (do they use the keyword "Oscar", the movie title etc.)

 How much time would you spend on a search like this?

 {satisfaction} Are you satisfied with the outcome of the search?
 What do you specifically look for in these articles, the heading, the date, the content or the picture?

 How do you choose which article to click on?

 After each search: